Termination of Innermost-Terminating Right-Linear Overlay Term Rewrite Systems: Introduction

 \section{Introduction}

-Termination is not only one of the most important properties but also one of the most investigated research topics in the field of term rewriting.
+Termination is a fundamental property and remains a primary focus of research in term rewriting.
 Termination is sometimes assumed for target rewrite systems, e.g., \emph{rewriting induction}~\cite{Red90} requires given TRSs to be terminating.
 Thus, many powerful tools have been developed and are still improved (cf.~termCOMP~\cite{TermCOMP2015}).

-Innermost termination is, in general, weaker than termination in the sense that termination implies innermost termination.
+Termination is the non-existence of infinite rewrite sequences, and innermost termination is the non-existence of infinite innermost rewrite sequences.
+Since any innermost rewrite sequence is just a rewrite sequence, termination implies innermost termination, but innermost termination does not, in general, imply termination; an innermost-terminating TRS need not be terminating.
 Viewed in this light, in proving innermost termination, we can use sufficient conditions for termination, together with those for innermost termination, some of which are weaker than the corresponding ones for termination.
-For example, in applying the narrowing processor in the dependency pair (DP) framework~\cite{GTSK04,GTSKF06} to a DP problem $(\cP,\cR,e)$, \footnote{A DP problem is a triple $(\cP,\cR,e)$, where $\cP$ is a set of DPs, $\cR$ is a TRS $\cR$, and $e$ is a flag $e \in \{\mathbf{t},\mathbf{i}\}$ for ``\textbf{t}ermination'' and ``\textbf{i}nnermost termination''.} if $e =\mathbf{t}$, then right-linearity is required to a transformed DP in $\cP$, and otherwise, right-linearity is not required (cf.~\cite[Definition~28]{GTSKF06}).
-The reduction pair processor based on ``usable rules'' requires ``$\cC_e$-compatibility'' for DP problems with $\mathbf{t}$ but not for those with $\mathbf{i}$ (cf.~\cite[Theorem~17]{GTSKF06}).
-On the other hand, for a class of TRSs, for which termination and innermost termination coincide, we can use innermost-termination proving techniques in order to prove termination.
-Therefore, this class of TRSs is very interesting from both theoretical and implementation perspectives.
+For example, in applying the narrowing processor in the \emph{dependency pair} (DP) \emph{framework}~\cite{GTSK04,GTSKF06} to a DP problem $(\cP,\cR,e)$, \footnote{A DP problem is a triple $(\cP,\cR,e)$, where $\cP$ is a set of DPs, $\cR$ is a TRS $\cR$, and $e$ is a flag $e \in \{\mathbf{t},\mathbf{i}\}$ for ``\textbf{t}ermination'' and ``\textbf{i}nnermost termination''.} if $e =\mathbf{t}$, then right-linearity is required for a transformed DP in $\cP$, and otherwise (i.e., $e =\mathbf{i}$), right-linearity is not required (cf.~\cite[Definition~28]{GTSKF06}).
+The reduction pair processor based on ``usable rules'' requires ``$C_E$-compatibility'' for DP problems with $\mathbf{t}$ but not for those with $\mathbf{i}$ (cf.~\cite[Theorem~17]{GTSKF06}).
+On the other hand, for a class of TRSs, for which termination and innermost termination coincide, we can use proof techniques for innermost-termination in order to prove termination.
+Therefore, such a class of TRSs is very interesting from both theoretical and implementation perspectives.